Aaj: Vedic Astrology & Jyotish · Free · Precise

 Vedic Career Astrology · Nakshatra Rankings

-Ardra nakshatra (Rahu lord, deity Rudra — transformation through storms) is the top nakshatra for writing and journalism.
-Rahu's unconventional thinking and Rudra's transformative energy create powerful storytellers and investigative writers.
+Ardra nakshatra (Rahu lord, deity Rudra, transformation through storms) is the top nakshatra for writing and journalism.
+Rahu's unconventional thinking and Rudra's formative energy create powerful storytellers and investigative writers.

 Top 5 Nakshatras